The New England Journal of Medicine April 10, 2014

 Multicenter, US

-Outcome Change in office systolic blood pressure from baseline to 6 months.
+Outcome Change in office systolic blood pressure from baseline to 6 months, evaluated with a prespecified superiority margin of 5 mm Hg.

 Study Limitations